adatlaborhu/Goldbach-Conjecture/README.md

 # Goldbach-Conjecture
 I was curious if the Goldbach Conjecture is true for the first 10.000 primes.
-The result was more exciting.
+The result was exciting.

 (If you don't know what's that - from Wikipedia:
 "Goldbach's conjecture is one of the oldest and best-known unsolved problems in number theory and all of mathematics.
 It states: